rosmed/slicer_ros2_module/docs/pages/nodes/design.rst

 3D frames conventions in Slicer and ROS.
 Slicer (and by extension all VTK objects in Slicer) follow the `RAS convention
 <https://www.slicer.org/wiki/Coordinate_systems>`_ and distances are
 provided in millimeters.
-Meanwhile uses the `RHS convention
+Meanwhile ROS uses the `RHS convention
 <https://https://en.wikipedia.org/wiki/Right-hand_rule>`_ and SI units
 (meters).